 We are conscious that these are all emotive topics and we are talking in generalities- there are plenty of examples of where people have acted counter to this advice and been very successful - but it does come from a position of great experience.
 We are always happy to talk about these issues and provide advice on progressing your career, so please do get in touch.

 Hal Stoddart is a Consultant in the Financial Leadership Practice at Berwick Partners

-Category: Finance Recruitment, Consumer & FMCG Recruitment, Energy & Utilities Recruitment, Infrastructure & Built Environment Recruitment, Manufacturing & Engineering Recruitment, Life Sciences Recruitment, Real Estate Recruitment, Retail & Ecommerce Recruitment, Technology Recruitment
+Categories: Finance Recruitment, Consumer & FMCG Recruitment, Energy & Utilities Recruitment, Infrastructure & Built Environment Recruitment, Manufacturing & Engineering Recruitment, Life Sciences Recruitment, NHS Healthcare Recruitment, Real Estate Recruitment, Retail & Ecommerce Recruitment, Technology Recruitment